RaindropFamily/ObliviousMessageRetrival/README.md

 ./OMRdemos
 # to run our main AGOMR construction, choose 25
 # to run our main FGOMR construction, choose 31

+# to change the group size, modify line 22 with the new party size in include/global.h
+# and then modify line 25 with the corresponding id size (for AGOMR) or line 26 with partial size for the shared secret key (for FGOMR) in include/global.h
+# use the following formula to calculate the id size or partial size:
+# floor((60 * group_size + 128) / 16 + group_size + 1)
+#(for example, with group size = 150, id_size = 722)
 ```